Scene I – Cesira’s Shop in the Trastevere District of Rome, near the end of 1943:

-Giovanni tells Cesira that Michele is dead; she furiously denounces him as a Fascist and the people turn on him.
-Desperate to prove his loyalty, Giovanni produces Buckley’s letter, claiming to have saved him.
-Buckley soon appears declaring that Michele and Cesira were his saviors.
+When Giovanni tells her Michele is dead, Cesira furiously denounces him as a Fascist and the people turn on him.
+Desperate to prove his loyalty to the Americans, Giovanni produces Buckley’s letter and claims to have saved him.
+At that moment Buckley appears, declaring that Michele and Cesira were his saviors.
 Giovanni fiercly defends his actions, but the crowd attacks.
 Cesira asks Buckley to arrest Giovanni; soldiers lead him away.